Exhibit | Arab Feminist Revolutionaries

 يستنتج مما تقدم أن الدعوة إلى تأييد الصناعة الوطنية من جمعية لا تقصر ما تبتاع على المأكل والملابس الوطنية، وأن الدعوة إلى التهذيب والأدب من جمعية لا تقوى عضو فيها أن تثير العاطفة أو تخاطب العقل، وأن الدعوة إلى الإصلاح الاجتماعي من جمعية لا تقدر أن تتلمس إليه طريقًا غير الذي ترشدها المبشرات الأجنبيات إليه، وأن الدعوة إلى رفع مستوى المرأة وإصلاح شؤونها بتعديل ما تئن منه من الشرائع من جمعية لا تغامر بشيء في سبيل الإرغام على وضع تشريع جديد يضع حدًا للشكاوي والمظالم. أجل أن هذه الدعوات كلها الملقبة بالنهضة النسائية ما تزال ضعيفة خائرة لضعف القائمات بها ولخور في عزائمهن، ولأن أكثرهن ينتحي بها طريق الشهرة لا طريق التضحية والنكران والمغامرة بالوقت والدرس والمفاداة بالمال والنفس.

-[Writing about elite women’s clubs] the call to support national industry is from an association that does not limit what it purchases to national food and clothing, that the call for refinement and etiquette is from an association whose members are unable to arouse emotion or address the mind, and that the call for social reform is from an association that is unable to reach the people.
+[Writing about elite women’s clubs] the call to support national industry is from an association that does not limit what it purchases to national food and clothing, that the call for refinement and etiquette is from an association whose members are unable to arouse emotion or address the mind, and that the call for social reform is from an association that is unable to reach the People.
 They only know how to connect with society through the path that foreign missionary women have instructed them on.
 The call to raise the status of women and to reform women’s affairs by amending the laws is from an association that does not risk anything in order to force the development of new legislation that puts an end to complaints and grievances.
-Yes, all of these calls, known as the women’s renaissance, are still weak and exhausted due to the weakness of those who carry them out and the weakness of their resolve, this weakness is because most of them follow the selfish path of fame and the gain of money, not the path of sacrifice, denial, risk of time and lesson.[5]
+Yes, all of these calls, known as the women’s renaissance, are still weak and exhausted due to the weakness of those who carry them out and the weakness of their resolve, this weakness is because most of them follow the selfish path of fame and the gain of money, not the path of sacrifice, refusal, risk of time and self.[5]

 Writings About Marie Ajami